-Shakespeare’s Globe is situated at 21 New Globe Walk which is on the Bankside of the river Thames, next to Tate Modern.
-The theatre is best accessed by the Millennium Bridge and is on the opposite side of the river to St. Paul’s Cathedral.
+Shakespeare’s Globe’s address is 21 New Globe Walk, SE1 9DT, it is situated on the Bankside of the river Thames, next to Tate Modern.
+The theatre is on the opposite side of the river to St. Paul’s Cathedral and is best accessed by the Millennium Bridge which is 50 metres away.

 Customers arriving by public transport should note that the routes from the nearest train stations are complicated.
 The major local stations are London Bridge, which is a 15 minute walk from the theatre, Cannon Street, a 10 minute walk, Blackfriars, 15 minutes, and Waterloo, which is 25 minutes along the riverwalk, with flat surface all the way.